nick-allen/python-marten/README.md

 Inspired by [node config](https://www.npmjs.com/package/config), if you've used it before, Marten will feel familiar with a couple of extras

-Works on Python 2 and 3
+Tested with Python 2.7 and 3.5

 ---